 What is Ramadan?

-Ramadan is the ninth month of the Islamic calendar, it is a 'month of blessing' marked by intensive prayer, fasting, charity, sacrifice and divine worship.
-Muslims believe that during the month of Ramadan, Allah (SWT), revealed the first verses of the Qur'an, the holy book of Islam.
+Ramadan is the ninth month of the Islamic calendar.
+It is a 'month of blessings', marked by intensive prayer, Sawm (fasting), Sadaqah (charity), sacrifice and divine worship.
+Muslims believe that, in the month of Ramadan, Allah (SWT) revealed the first verses of the holy Qur'an.
 Muslims from all continents unite in a period of fasting and spiritual reflection.

-As Holy Prophet Muhammad (S.A.W.) said: "It is Allah's Own month".
-It is the chief of all months and the most glorious one.
-'Fasting' is one of the important five 'pillars' of Islam and it is during Ramadan which fasting has been made obligatory for all adult Muslims.
+As our Holy Prophet Muhammad (S.A.W.) said: "It is Allah's Own month".
+It is the most sacred of all months and the most glorious one.
+'Fasting' is one of the important five 'pillars' of Islam and it is during Ramadan that fasting has been made obligatory for all adult Muslims.

-Fasting during Ramadan is an obligation imposed upon him by Allah (SWT) and by completing it he becomes entitled to great reward in the Hereafter.
-On the other hand, any lapse, without specified reason (such as illness or pregnancy) amounts to a great sin.
-The performance or otherwise rests only with Allah (SWT) and the person concerned.
-Hence, it is Allah (SWT) alone who will reward that person for it, on the day of judgment.
+Fasting during Ramadan is an obligation imposed upon us by Allah (SWT) and, by completing it, we receive great rewards both in this life and the Hereafter.
+On the other hand, any deviation, without specified reason (such as illness or pregnancy) amounts to great sin.
+The good deeds or otherwise only concern Allah (SWT) and the person concerned.
+Hence, it is Allah (SWT) alone who will reward that person for it, on the day of Judgment.

-Muslims are called upon to use this month to re-evaluate their lives in light of Islamic guidance, and the duty of every Muslim is to read and try to understand the meaning of the Holy Quran, gaining an insight into the divine secrets enshrined therein.
+Muslims are called upon to use this month to re-evaluate their lives in light of Islamic guidance, and the duty of every Muslim is to read and try to understand the meaning of the Holy Qur'an, gaining insight into the divine secrets enshrined therein.

-Ramadan brings peace and illumination to the mind and imparts purity to the soul.
-Every day during this month, Muslims around the world spend the daylight hours in a complete fast.
-Abstaining from all food, drink, and other physical needs during the daylight hours (such as smoking or sex).
+Ramadan brings peace and illumination to the mind and purifies the soul.
+Every day during this month, Muslims around the world spend daylight hours in complete fast.
+They also abstain from all food, drink, and other physical needs (such as smoking or sex) during daylight hours.

-Ramadan is much more than just not eating and drinking; it is a time to purify the soul, refocus attention on God, and practice self-discipline and sacrifice, make peace with those who have wronged us, strengthen ties with family and friends and do away with bad habits to clean up our lives, our thoughts, and our feelings.
+Ramadan is much more than just not eating and drinking; it is a time to purify the soul, refocus our attention on God, practice self-discipline and sacrifice, make peace with those who have wronged us, strengthen ties with family and friends, and get rid of bad habits.

-The Arabic word for 'fasting' literally means to refrain and it means not only refraining from food and drink, but from evil actions, thoughts, and words.
-During Ramadan, every part of our bodies must be restrained: The tongue from backbiting and gossip; The eyes from looking at unlawful things; The hand must give in charity, and not touch or take anything that does not belong to it.
+'Sawm', the Arabic word for 'fasting', literally means 'to refrain' and it refers not only to refraining from food and drink, but also from evil actions, thoughts, and words.
+During Ramadan, every part of our bodies must be restrained: the tongue, from backbiting and gossip; the eyes, from looking at unlawful things; The hand must give in charity and not touch or take anything that does not belong to it.

 The 19th, 21st, and 23rd nights of Ramadan are called the 'Nights of Glory' (Laylatul Qadr).
 Muslims keep awake during these nights and offer special prayers.
 In particular, the 23rd night, which is accompanied by great blessings, and usually grants the supplications made to Allah (SWT).

-Ramadan is a time to practice self-restraint; a time to cleanse the body and soul from impurities and re-focus one's self on the worship of God and charity to mankind.
+Ramadan is a time to practice self-restraint; a time to cleanse the body and soul from impurities, and re-focus our attention on the worship of God and giving charity to mankind.

-We are delighted to submit our last year Annual Report, which shows the amazing achievements we have made with your donations, we hope this assures our donors about the commitment we always make to the programs on the ground.
-Review the report by clicking the image, Thank you!
+We are pleased to submit last year's Annual Report, which shows our most valued achievements only possible thanks to your donations.
+We hope this assures our donors about our commitment to our causes.
+Review the report by clicking the image below.
+Thank you!